danwagnerco/similarweb/README.md

  "exampleN.com": 0.2109876543}
 ```

-Get sites and their affinity score frequently visited by users of the requested domain:
+Get sites and their affinity scores frequently visited by users of the requested domain with `also_visited`:

 ```
 >>> content_client.also_visited(url)